Fuel system related problems can be time consuming and difficult to solve.

-Consequently, anything that might affect the flow and pressure of the fuel system, is going to result in poorer performance.
+Consequently, anything that might affect the flow and pressure, is going to result in poorer performance.

-So, the weak link in the fuel system, is usually, the fuel filter.
-Even though, the very purpose of this part, is to prevent any contaminants, from getting into the fuel.
+Therefore, the weak link in the fuel system, is usually the fuel filter.
+Even though the very purpose of this part is to prevent any contaminants from getting into the fuel.

 - Filters